cs3398-s19-klingon-warriors/Temporary/README.md

 # Out of the Woods

+Vision Statement

+We are the “Klingons” team of Texas State University students working to create a safety-alert web application so that people in risky situations can achieve independence without sacrificing their own safety.

+Project Description

 Welcome!
 We are the Klingons, a group of undergraduate Computer Science students at Texas State University, using this project as a way to learn software engineering principles, get experience developing in Sprints, and hopefully build the start of something useful.
 We are creating a personal safety web application to alleviate stress and mitigate harm as a result of precarious or unpredictable situations.